Skip to main content

 Noelle Wiehe, general assignment reporter at the Vernon Daily Record from November 2012-October 2013.
 I covered stock shows for the local high schools in my combat Army boots.
 Photo courtesy of Noelle Wiehe.

 Another great resource is the people who hired you.
-I nearly took a job in Florida, but the editor told me that if I was relocating, the apartments and houses open were few and far between because the area was still recovering from a hurricane.
+I nearly took a job in Florida before moving to Georgia here, but the editor told me that if I was relocating, the apartments and houses open were few and far between because the area was still recovering from a hurricane.
 I took this advice and even considered purchasing an RV, but ultimately turned down the job.

 Starting over brand new in a city or small town is hard, and only you know what you need to keep your sanity.